Plum Tomatoes Growing Guide

 Fertilizer

 The highest yield of plum tomatoes will result from a well-fertilized soil high in organic matter.
 However, they take a lot of nutrients from the soil, and you'll need to fertilize them throughout their growing cycle to get good results.
-You should avoid fertilizers high in nitrogen, or using fresh manure as compost, as both of them will cause your tomato plant to spend more energy on leaf and stem growth than in developing tomatoes.
+Avoid fertilizers high in nitrogen, or using fresh manure as compost, as both of them will cause your tomato plant to spend more energy on leaf and stem growth than in developing tomatoes.

-Temperature and Humidity
+Temperature

 Tomatoes are common targets to a wide variety of pests.

-• Aphids and whiteflies are some of the most common pests.
+Aphids and whiteflies are some of the most common pests.
 Aphids are tiny insects, some with wings and some without, often found on the underside of leaves in clusters.
 Whiteflies are bright white, winged insects that form colonies under leaves and fly off en masse when disturbed.
 Both suck sap from the plant, stunting its growth.
 First, spray off as many of the pests as possible with water, and then spray the plant with soapy water or horticultural oil to keep them from returning.
 If they keep popping up, ladybugs are a fantastic natural predator of aphids.

-• Hornworms are huge, fleshy, green caterpillars that will eat whole leaves and tomatoes from the plant.
+Hornworms are huge, fleshy, green caterpillars that will eat whole leaves and tomatoes from the plant.
 Cutworms are another caterpillar pest, tending to eat young tomato plants at night.
 If you see the eggs or caterpillars, remove them.
 Feed them to your chickens.
 They'll love them.

-• Slugs and snails will leave large holes in the leaves and fruit of a plum tomato plant.
+Slugs and snails will leave large holes in the leaves and fruit of a plum tomato plant.
 They prefer moist environments, so a preventative measure is to water directly at the plant's root base, keeping the foliage hot and dry.
 A sprinkling of salt or diatomaceous earth around the plants will kill them right on the spot.

 You could buy plum tomato plants as young plants from a greenhouse, but you could also easily start them indoors from seed.
 Tomatoes have a long growing season, anywhere from 60 to 80+ days, and this head start will get tomatoes on your plate sooner with just a little extra effort.